tushark88/travel-reopening/public/data/GR_international.md

 As of July 1, 2020, international flights are allowed into all airports.
 Sea arrivals are also allowed.
 Travelers will be randomly selected for COVID-19 tests upon arrival.

+Serbian nationals are [barred from entry](https://www.garda.com/crisis24/news-alerts/356806/greece-authorities-bar-entry-to-serbian-nationals-from-july-6-update-26) as of July 6, 2020.

 #### Land borders

 Land borders with Albania, North Macedonia, and Bulgaria are open.
 Visitors will be subject to random tests upon arrival.
 The land border with Turkey remains closed.